endoflife-date/endoflife.date/products/redhat-build-of-openjdk.md

 - OpenJDK 8 is [not supported on RHEL6](https://access.redhat.com/articles/4997301),
 even with Extended Life Cycle Support(ELS) Add-on for RHEL 6.

-Red is one of the many builds of OpenJDK.
+Red Hat build of OpenJDK is one of the many builds of OpenJDK.
 For recommendations on which JDK build to use, check out [whichjdk.com](https://whichjdk.com/#red-hat-openjdk).